Neutral pion reconstruction using machine learning in the MINERvA experiment at $\langle E_\nu \rangle \sim 6$ GeV: Neutral pion reconstruction

 The first stage is a hit filter, which removes hits which are used by the muon or proton reconstructions, considered likely to be from optical or electronic cross-talk, or are in the HCAL.
 The remaining hits are available to the second stage, the electromagnetic shower candidate reconstruction.
 The only change for the machine learning-based algorithm is to modify this hit filter to remove hits which are determined by the machine learning algorithm to be not arising from electromagnetic activity.

-In the second stage, the hits are grouped into candidate showers under the hypothesis that they originated from the electromagnetic cascade of an energetic gamma originating in the neutrino interaction vertex.
+In the second stage, the hits are grouped into candidate showers under the hypothesis that they originated from the electromagnetic cascade of an energetic $\gamma$ originating in the neutrino interaction vertex.

 While the neutral pion analyses primarily focus on the reconstruction of neutral pions in neutrino interactions with only a single neutral pion (and therefore two electromagnetic showers), reconstructions of one or three electromagnetic shower candidates are also kept.
-Three electromagnetic candidate reconstructions are kept due to the likelihood that one of these cannot be reconstructed into a gamma candidate.
+Three electromagnetic candidate reconstructions are kept due to the likelihood that one of these cannot be reconstructed into a $\gamma$ candidate.
 Single electromagnetic candidate reconstructions are kept because the single electromagnetic candidate can possibly be divided into two overlapping showers.

-The electromagnetic shower candidates are then available for the third stage, the gamma candidate reconstruction.
-As part of the requirement to be able to be reconstructed as a gamma, only shower candidates comprised of hits from two or three views are considered.
+The electromagnetic shower candidates are then available for the third stage, the $\gamma$ candidate reconstruction.
+As part of the requirement to be able to be reconstructed as a $\gamma$, only shower candidates comprised of hits from two or three views are considered.

-In the final stage, the reconstruction of the gamma candidates from the electromagnetic candidates is realized.
-Here, properties of energetic gammas are used, such as the conversion length in the scintillator and the average energy per unit length deposited by the shower candidate, $\frac{dE}{dX}$.
-Finally, the neutral pion candidate is reconstructed from the gamma candidates using the invariant mass, $m_{\gamma\gamma}=\sqrt{2 E_{\gamma1} E_{\gamma2} (1-\cos\theta)}$ where $E_{\gamma1}$ and $E_{\gamma2}$ are the energy for gamma candidate 1 (most energetic) and for gamma candidate 2 (less energetic) respectively, $\theta$ is the angle between the gamma candidates.
+In the final stage, the reconstruction of the $\gamma$ candidates from the electromagnetic candidates is realized.
+Here, properties of energetic $\gamma$s are used, such as the conversion length in the scintillator and the average energy per unit length deposited by the shower candidate, $\frac{dE}{dX}$.
+Finally, the neutral pion candidate is reconstructed from the $\gamma$ candidates using the invariant mass, $m_{\gamma\gamma}=\sqrt{2 E_{\gamma1} E_{\gamma2} (1-\cos\theta)}$ where $E_{\gamma1}$ and $E_{\gamma2}$ are the energy for $\gamma$ candidate 1 (most energetic) and for $\gamma$ candidate 2 (less energetic) respectively, $\theta$ is the angle between the $\gamma$ candidates.

 Each of the four stages is described in more detail below.
-Figure \ref{fig:ArachneDisplay_ML} shows an event that illustrates the challenge to gamma and neutral pion production in multi-GeV CC inclusive interactions.
+Figure \ref{fig:ArachneDisplay_ML} shows an event that illustrates the challenge to $\gamma$ and neutral pion production in multi-GeV CC inclusive interactions.